ARTIST STATEMENT

 American history.
 Her paintings and drawings investigate themes of immigration,

-feminism, and human impact on the land.
+and human impact on the land.
 Notable solo exhibitions include the Duluth

 Art Institute, Duluth, MN; Atlantic Gallery, NY, NY; The Massillon Museum, Massillon,